immemx/portfolio-generator/README.md

 2. Open your terminal and navigate to the repo

-3. type "npm init" to install all neccessary node_modules (They are no tracked by github)
+3. type "npm install" to install all neccessary node_modules (They are no tracked by github)

 4. type "node app" to run the application!